fstagni/2025_HeterogeneousComputingWS_LHCb/slides.md

 :: left ::

+&nbsp;

 LHCb makes use of **Analysis Productions** for centralised tupling
 - an *analysis facility* in themselves
-Data volumes in run 4 will be similar to run 3 --> analysis workflows will likely be similar as well.
+Data volumes in run 4 will be similar to run 3, and analysis workflows will likely be similar as well.
 - Run 5 is when things will likely change.

 :: right ::

+&nbsp;

 - `ARM64` will soon be used also for *Analysis Productions*.
 - Initiatives for ML-driven analysis exists within LHCb.
 - At the moment, there are no specific plans for centrally-managed APs requesting GPUs.
-- ML training, whenever will be requested (for analysis and not) will likely need to be pushed to the Grid.
+- ML training, whenever will be requested (for analysis and not) *might* need to be pushed to the Grid.
-    - LHCb at this moment can not make predictions on what will be its needs for training for analysis.
+- *LHCb at this moment can not make predictions on what will be its needs for training for analysis.*

 ---